The popularity of complementary and alternative medicine (CAM) has over the past few decades, and essential oils are a part of that.

 - Text "POISON" to 797979 to save the National Poison Help Hotline number and the American Association of Poison Control Centers' online tool to your smartphone.
 If you can’t access a phone or computer, go to the nearest emergency room immediately.

-When you inhale the minty herbal scent of this oil, some evidence has shown that it can relieve IBS symptoms.
+When you inhale the minty herbal scent of this oil, some evidence that it can relieve IBS symptoms.
 Likewise, a limited amount of evidence has found that this oil can help with headaches and indigestion.

 Safety: Peppermint essential oil shouldn’t be ingested as it can cause serious side effects like heartburn, headaches, an irritated esophagus, and mouth sores.
 So if you need to freshen your breath, just stick to actual mints.